pg2b3dm

 Explanation:

-After launching, the database schema is automatically created with tables for city objects, geometry data, attributes, and appearances.
+After launching, the database schema is automatically created with tables for features (aka. city objects), geometry data, attributes, and appearances.

 2. Importing CityGML Data